-Submit an electronic pdf copy of your thesis to the Urban Studies Program office by noon on Monday, May 16th, 2022.
+Submit an electronic pdf copy of your thesis to the urbanstudies [at] stanford.edu (Urban Studies Program office) by noon on the Monday two weeks before Memorial Day.

-Please submit an electronic copy of the thesis (as a Word document or pdf) to the Director of the Urban Studies Honors Program at the same time.
+Please submit an electronic copy of the thesis (as a Word document or pdf) to the mkahan [at] Stanford.edu (Director of the Urban Studies Honors Program) at the same time.
 Please note that this is a SINGLE DEADLINE FOR ALL HONORS THESES.
 Urban Studies will forward the completed thesis to your adviser(s) for grading, along with a form indicating whether the thesis was submitted on time and recommending grading penalties for lateness (1/3 of a letter grade for every day late).
 Your advisers may set earlier deadlines at their discretion.